metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Optional:

-- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run this pod.More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/
+- `service_account_name` (String) ServiceAccountName is the name of the ServiceAccount to use to run this pod.
+More info: https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/

 <a id="nestedatt--spec--module_loader--container"></a>
 ### Nested Schema for `spec.module_loader.container`

 Required:

-- `kernel_mappings` (Attributes List) KernelMappings is a list of kernel mappings.When a node's labels match Selector, then the KMM Operator will look for the first mapping that matches itskernel version, and use the corresponding container image to run the DriverContainer. (see [below for nested schema](#nestedatt--spec--module_loader--container--kernel_mappings))
+- `kernel_mappings` (Attributes List) KernelMappings is a list of kernel mappings.
+When a node's labels match Selector, then the KMM Operator will look for the first mapping that matches its kernel version, and use the corresponding container image to run the DriverContainer. (see [below for nested schema](#nestedatt--spec--module_loader--container--kernel_mappings))
 - `modprobe` (Attributes) Modprobe is a set of properties to customize which module modprobe loads and with which properties. (see [below for nested schema](#nestedatt--spec--module_loader--container--modprobe))

 Optional:

 - `build` (Attributes) Build contains build instructions. (see [below for nested schema](#nestedatt--spec--module_loader--container--build))
 - `container_image` (String) ContainerImage is a top-level field
-- `image_pull_policy` (String) Image pull policy.One of Always, Never, IfNotPresent.Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.Cannot be updated.More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
+- `image_pull_policy` (String) Image pull policy.
+One of Always, Never, IfNotPresent.
+Defaults to Always if :latest tag is specified, or IfNotPresent otherwise.
+Cannot be updated.
+More info: https://kubernetes.io/docs/concepts/containers/images#updating-images
-- `in_tree_module_to_remove` (String) Deprecated: please use InTreeModulesToRemove.InTreeModuleToRemove specifies one in-tree kernel module that should be removed (if present)before loading the kernel module from the ContainerImage
+- `in_tree_module_to_remove` (String) Deprecated: please use InTreeModulesToRemove.
+InTreeModuleToRemove specifies one in-tree kernel module that should be removed (if present) before loading the kernel module from the ContainerImage
-- `in_tree_modules_to_remove` (List of String) InTreeModulesToRemove specifies any number of  in-tree kernel modules that should be removed (if present)before loading the kernel module from the ContainerImage
+- `in_tree_modules_to_remove` (List of String) InTreeModulesToRemove specifies any number of in-tree kernel modules that should be removed (if present) before loading the kernel module from the ContainerImage
 - `registry_tls` (Attributes) RegistryTLS set the TLS configs for accessing the registry of the module-loader's image. (see [below for nested schema](#nestedatt--spec--module_loader--container--registry_tls))
 - `sign` (Attributes) Sign provides default kmod signing settings (see [below for nested schema](#nestedatt--spec--module_loader--container--sign))
-- `version` (String) Version defines the current version of the kernel module being usedUsed for upgrading the currently loaded kernel module to a new version
+- `version` (String) Version defines the current version of the kernel module being used Used for upgrading the currently loaded kernel module to a new version

 <a id="nestedatt--spec--module_loader--container--kernel_mappings"></a>
 ### Nested Schema for `spec.module_loader.container.kernel_mappings`